 MyOrganization is the name of your organization, and

 new_/test/test.htm is the name of the web resource:

 Including the ‘/’ character and a file name extension in the name of the web resource is an optional best practice.

-The following sample shows a URL for on–premises Dynamics 365 for Customer Engagement, where
+The following sample shows a URL for on–premises Dynamics 365 Customer Engagement (on-premises), where

 myServer is the server name:

-When you write code to reference a web resource that will need to work for either Dynamics 365 for Customer Engagement or on–premises Dynamics 365 for Customer Engagement, you should use the getClientUrl function.
+When you write code to reference a web resource that will need to work for either Dynamics 365 for Customer Engagement or on–premises Dynamics 365 Customer Engagement (on-premises), you should use the getClientUrl function.

-WebResources Manager is a tool that XrmToolbox community developed for Dynamics 365 for Customer Engagement Customer Engagement.
+WebResources Manager is a tool that XrmToolbox community developed for Dynamics 365 Customer Engagement (on-premises).
 Please see the Developer tools topic for community developed tools.

 The community tools are not a product of Microsoft Dynamics and does not extend support to the community tools.
 If you have questions pertaining to the tool, please contact the publisher.
 More Information: XrmToolBox.

-Write Client Application Extensions for Dynamics 365 for Customer Engagement
+Write Client Application Extensions for Dynamics 365 Customer Engagement